rajendra627/k8s-bootcamp/bootcamp/day1/README.md

 - Microsoft.ContainerService
 - Microsoft.ContainerRegistry

-To find you what providers are registered run this command:
+To determine which providers are registered run this command:

 ```
 #login to your Azure subscription